adamrossnelson/StataQuickReference/usefulpackages.md

 Produces a useful confusion matrix and related statistics.
 More information: https://github.com/adamrossnelson/conmtrx

-## smrtbl
+## SmartPut

+The SmartPut package provides a command family that produces various tables through putdocx.
 Stata 15 introduced putdocx which provides options for saving results and output to word files.
-Stata 15 did not provide a quick or simple one-line command for saving one- or two-way table results to word files.
-The `smrtbl` package, which is a part of the larger yet-to-be-implemented `smrput` family of packages, provides the missing table output option.
+Stata 15 did not provide a quick or simple one-line command for saving one- or two-way table results to word files. `smrtbl` produces one- or two-way tables. `smrcol` produces a table of dummy varaibles and related summary statistics.

+`smrfmn` produces a table of summary statistics filtered by one or more indicator variables.
 More information: https://github.com/adamrossnelson/smrput.

-See below for related `classtabi` package.
+## equation

+Quicly converts regression results into an equation.
+Useful for troubleshooting your work.
+Also useful as a teaching or learning tool for users new to Stata or to statistics.
+For more information: http://fmwww.bc.edu/repec/bocode/e/equation.
+Or to install `ssc install equation`.

 ## Tablecol